Throughput and Delay Scaling of Content-Centric Ad Hoc and Heterogeneous Wireless Networks: Introduction and Related Work

+As shown in these papers, the throughput of wireless networks scales poorly with number of users.
+In general, for a static wireless network, the maximum common rate sustainable for all flows in the network scales inversely with the number of hops.
+In \cite{mobility}, the authors show that mobility can improve the throughput of wireless networks.
+In particular, they show that direct communication between sources and destinations alone cannot achieve high throughput.
+They propose a two-hop scheme in which the per-node throughput is $\Theta(1)$.
+This result, however, comes with the price of large delays.
+Specifically, the delay associated with their scheme is later shown to be $\Theta(n\log n)$.
+In \cite{zhening}, network coding is used to improve the delay of mobile wireless networks.
+By employing Reed-Solomon codes, the authors improve the delay of the two-hop scheme in \cite{mobility} from $\Theta(n\log n)$ to $\Theta(n)$.

-In wireless networks running popular applications such as on-demand video and web browsing, caching content objects closer to requesters can significantly decrease the number of required hops, and has the potential to substantially improve throughput scaling as well as the throughput-delay tradeoff.
-Unfortunately, host-based network designs such as IP cannot directly use caching as a network functionality, since a specific piece of data cannot have an independent existence outside a conversation between sources and destinations.
-In order for IP to exploit caching, content objects need to be mapped to host locations using complicated network configurations and services \cite{ndn}.
+In wireless networks running popular applications such as on-demand video and web browsing, caching content objects closer to requesters can significantly decrease the number of required hops, and has the potential to substantially improve throughput and delay scalings.
 Recently, new content-centric networking architectures such as Named Data Networking (NDN) \cite{ndn} and Content-Centric Networking (CCN) \cite{Jacobson} have been developed to more directly enable efficient content distribution using caching.

-Given the above, a natural and important problem is the characterization of performance and scaling in large-scale content-centric wireless networks with caching.
+Given the above, a natural and important problem is the characterization of performance and scaling in large-scale wireless caching networks.
 The problem has received attention recently in \cite{asymptotic,italian}.
 In \cite{asymptotic}, asymptotic properties of the joint delivery and replication problem in a static grid-based wireless network with multi-hop communication and caching are presented.
 The objective here is the minimization of average link capacity subject to content replication constraints.
 Scaling laws for link capacities are derived, with the content popularity following a Zipf distribution.